bayi/dotfiles/README.md

 Install to: `~/.dotfiles` or edit `install` file and change the path and in Zsh/zshrc change the path also.

 # Installation
+- git submodule init
+- git submodule update
-To install/update the config files, run: `./install`
+- To install/update the config files, run: `./install`

 # Configuration
 To enable/disable modules edit `install` file.
 Also if you want you can set the `path=` variable in `Zsh/zshrc`.